Random groups are not left-orderable: Increasing the number of generators

-The main intuition here is that $\hat{R}$ obtained from a random set $R$ of relators over $S$, at~density~$d$, at length $L\in I_0$ is very similar to a random set of relators over $\hat{S}$, at~the~same density $d$, at length $\frac{L}{B}$ (see {\cite[Section 3]{przytycki11}}).
+The main intuition here is that $\hat{R}$ obtained from a random set $R$ of~relators over $S$, at~density~$d$, at length $L\in I_0$ is very similar to a random set of relators over $\hat{S}$, at~the~same density $d$, at length $\frac{L}{B}$ (see {\cite[Section~3]{przytycki11}}).

 By increasing $B$, the number $\hat{n}$ can be made arbitrarily large.
-We can thus have $\hat{n}$ large enough to obtain the conclusion of Corollary \ref{cor_size} for intersections of~languages of~$\frac{1}{2}$-large b-automata over $\hat{S}$ with random sets of relators at density $d$.
-We then use the~following analogue of Proposition \ref{simple_non_ordered_prop}.
+We can thus have $\hat{n}$ large enough to obtain the conclusion of Corollary \ref{cor_size} for intersections of~languages of~$\frac{1}{2}$-large b-automata over $\hat{S}$ with random sets of~relators at density $d$.
+We then use the~following analogue of Proposition~\ref{simple_non_ordered_prop}.

-\begin{prop} Suppose that $\hat{R}$, obtained as in Definition $\ref{assoc}$ from $R$ being a set of reduced relators of the same length, intersects languages of all $\frac{1}{2}$-large b-automata over $\hat{S}$.
-Then \mbox{$G=\langle S | R \rangle$} is~either trivial or non-left-orderable. \end{prop}
+\begin{prop} Suppose that $\hat{R}$, obtained as in Definition $\ref{assoc}$ from $R$ being a set of reduced relators of the same length, intersects languages of~all $\frac{1}{2}$-large b-automata over $\hat{S}$.
+Then \mbox{$G=\langle S | R \rangle$} has no non-trivial left-orderable quotients. \end{prop}

-\begin{proof} Suppose $G$ is non-trivial and left-orderable.
-The construction of $\hat{G}$ was performed in such a way, that by expanding elements of $\hat{S}$ into words over $S$ we get a~natural epimorphism $\phi: \hat{G} \rightarrow H$, where $H$ is the subgroup of $G$ generated by~the~reduced words of length $B$ over~$S$.
+\begin{proof} Suppose there exists a~set of~relators $R'$, containing $R$, such that $Q=\langle S| R' \rangle$ is left-orderable and non-trivial.
+The construction of $\hat{G}$ was performed in such a way, that by expanding elements of $\hat{S}$ into words over $S$ we get a~natural epimorphism $\phi: \hat{G} \twoheadrightarrow H$, where $H$ is the~subgroup of $Q$ generated by~the~elements corresponding to~the~reduced words of length $B$ over~$S$.